 South East Business Boost (SEBB)

-The South East Business Boost (SEBB) programme offers growth grants to small and medium sized businesses in Kent.
+The South East Business Boost (SEBB) programme offered growth grants to small and medium sized businesses in Kent.
+The programme delivered:

-The scheme aims to deliver investment to businesses across the South East Local Enterprise Partnership region:
+The scheme aimed to deliver investment to businesses across the South East Local Enterprise Partnership region:

 - Essex (including Southend and Thurrock)

 Our SEBB grant is for Kent businesses only.

 The South East Business Boost II (SEBB II) 30% grant opened on 15 June 2020 and closed to all applicants in December 2022.